HomeFan FilmsHorrible Turn

 “If I’m going to waste my time saving people’s lives I need to know that they’re worth saving,” he explains to Billy.
 Apparently even in high school, Captain Hammer displayed an arrogant indifference.

-The Internet has proven to be fertile ground for fans of popular culture to gather, discuss and exchange opinions ever since its incorporation into everyday life.
-It also enables fans to become more involved in the entertainment mediums that they most enjoy through the interaction with creators, the offering of instant feedback on projects and the emergence of online fan fiction.
+The World Wide Web has proven to be fertile ground for fans of popular culture to gather, discuss, and exchange opinions ever since its incorporation into everyday life.
+It also enables fans to become more involved in the entertainment mediums that they most enjoy through the interaction with creators, the offering of instant feedback on projects, and the emergence of online fan fiction.

-Horrible Turn has taken that involvement even further, however, while likewise demonstrating the creative opportunities that the Internet offers to anyone with an idea and the willingness to pursue it.
+Horrible Turn has taken that involvement even further while likewise demonstrating the creative opportunities that the Internet offers to anyone with an idea and the willingness to pursue it.

 Anthony Letizia